bkleinen/lab-01-rails-starter-box/README.md

 This project automates the setup of a development environment for general Ruby on Rails application development.

-Inspired by the book ["Deploying Rails"](http://pragprog.com/book/cbdepra/deploying-rails) and fxn's [rails-dev-box](https://github.com/rails/rails-dev-box)
+Inspired by the book ["Deploying Rails"](http://pragprog.com/book/cbdepra/deploying-rails) and fxn's [rails-dev-box](https://github.com/rails/rails-dev-box).
+Forked from https://github.com/jasonk47/rails-starter-box, which in turn was forked from https://github.com/amaia/rails-starter-box

 ## Requirements